PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 You can also configure the following options in the adaption layer:

-* :kconfig:option:`CONFIG_OTDOA_DEBUG_LOGS` to link with a version of the OTDOA binary library that includes verbose debug logging.
 * :kconfig:option:`CONFIG_OTDOA_CFG_DL_INTERVAL` to configure the interval between config downloads.
 * :kconfig:option:`CONFIG_OTDOA_PRS_SAMPLES_BUFFER_COUNT` to configure the number of buffer slabs for PRS samples.
 * :kconfig:option:`CONFIG_OTDOA_HTTP_BLACKLIST_TIMEOUT` to configure the number of uBSA requests to make before removing an SC ECGI from the DL blacklist.